kkga/kkga/notes/kakoune-snippets.md

 ---
-title: Kakoune
+title: Poor man's snippets in Kakoune
 date: 2021-04-06
 tags:
   - kakoune
   - setup
 ---

-## Poor man's snippets in Kakoune

 I wanted a simple, no-plugins solution for inserting various bits of text into the buffer.
 Here's what I came up with.